k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### Handle Looping Over the Number of Records

-There are several optional modes for the data generation inner flow:
+There are several optional modes for executing the data generation inner flow:

 - **Row by row** — this recommended approach is implemented by the data generation flows.
 The inner flow returns a single row and lets the RowsGenerator Actor handle parent rows and the number of rows per parent ID.
-The flow can return either multiple results that will serve as the row columns or a single result named **result** of a **Map** type.
+The data generation flow can return either multiple results that will serve as the row columns or a single result named **result** of a **Map** type.

 Note that the data generation flow can be edited to be executed in different modes, if needed: